stasyanko/monnblanc-principles/README.md

 But there are some problems with them:

-- they sound too academic and are hard to understand for beginners
+- they are too academic and are hard to understand for beginners
 - people in a team of developers often understand them in a different way (even single responsibility principle is often understood in a different manner)

 Besides, modern OOP is actually not what it was meant to be.